ZaynJarvis/NTUOSS-FlutterWorkshop/README.md

 Feedback & Error Reports: We will send out the link for collecting feedback as usual.
 ​	For further discussion or cooperation please contact @ [zaynjarvis@gmail.com](zaynjarvis@gmail.com).

 ***Disclaimer: This workshop is for educational purposes only.
 The redux framework is forked from [brianegan/flutter_architecture_samples](https://github.com/brianegan/flutter_architecture_samples).
-And information regarding Unity concepts are retrieved from [Flutter Document](https://flutter.io).
+And information regarding Flutter concepts are retrieved from [Flutter Document](https://flutter.io).
 No prototype or outcome of any type is intended for commercial use.***

 ---
 ### Optional Setup